-As space on circuits becomes increasingly limited, reliable contact of smaller test pads becomes a requirement.
-By improving on manufacturing and assembly methods and designing for testability, false test failures can be greatly reduced.
+As space on printed circuit boards (PCBs) becomes increasingly limited, reliable contact of smaller test targets becomes a requirement.
+By improvingmanufacturing and assembly methods and designing for testability, false test failures can be greatly reduced.

-The probe accuracy specifications listed above can be used together with fixture and circuit board tolerances to accurately size the smallest test pad necessary for reliable contact.
-For example, the appropriate pointing accuracy specification for the probe from above can be added to the total fixture and circuit board tolerances and multiplied by two to yield the minimum test pad size.
+The probe accuracy specifications listed above can be used together with fixture and PCB tolerances to accurately size the smallest test pad necessary for reliable contact.